310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Souma %}
-You do not need to tell me, I am aware of the general story of the tale.
+You do not need to tell me, I am also aware of the general story of the tale.
 However, I cannot think of it as nothing but a fairytale, as it seems that the people of power within this region deeply respect Buchou-dono’s family lineage.
 {% endbubble %}

 {% bubble Madara %}